cdapio/cdap/docs/2.0.0/getting-started/continuuity-reactor-getting-started-guide-2.0.0.md

 “Remote debugger agent started on port 5005”

-1. Deploy the HelloWorld application to the Reactor by dragging and dropping the HelloWorld.jar file from the /examples/HelloWorld directory onto the Reactor Dashboard.
+1. Deploy the HelloWorld application to the Reactor by dragging and dropping the HelloWorld-1.0.0.jar file from the /examples/HelloWorld/target directory onto the Reactor Dashboard.

 2. Open the HelloWorld application in an IDE and connect to the remote debugger.
 For more information, see Debugging with IntelliJ on page 10 or Debugging with Eclipse on page 12.